dorkodu/sage/paper/4 -- Type System.md

 #### Result Coercion

 Sage servers must return a list as the result of an Entity Collection type.
-Each item in the list must be a map which represents an Entity of a specified Entity type, and contains only the requested attributes.
+Each item in the list must be a map which represents an instance of a specified Entity type, and contains only the requested attributes.

 If the collection’s Entity type is nullable, then errors occurring during preparation or coercion of an individual item in the collection must result in the value **null** at that position in the collection along with an error added to the response.
 If a collection’s Entity type is non‐null, an error occurring at an individual item in the collection must result in an error for the entire collection query.